Suggested Searches

 From left to right: Frank Soboczenski, Lead Machine Learning Scientist; Philippe Ludivig, Lead Payload Engineer; Sara Jennings, CEO and Principal Investigator; and Kolbron Schoenberger, Payload Science Intern.

-The latest NASA TechLeap Prize is the Space Technology Payload Challenge.
-NASA intends to award up to nine prizes worth up to $500,000 each plus the opportunity for a flight test to develop payloads and advance solutions that address a wide variety of NASA’s technology shortfalls to meet future exploration, science, and other mission needs.
-The expectation is that the technologies will be tested at the end of the challenge aboard a suborbital vehicle, rocket-powered lander, high-altitude balloon, aircraft following a reduced gravity profile (i.e., parabolic flight), or orbital vehicle that can host payloads.
+NASA selected the ten winning teams listed below for the latest TechLeap Prize — the Space Technology Payload Challenge (STPC).
+Winners are awarded prizes of up to $500,000 each plus the opportunity for a flight test to develop payloads and advance solutions that address a wide variety of NASA’s Technology Shortfalls to meet future exploration, science, and other mission needs.
+The expectation is that the technologies will be tested in summer 2026 aboard a suborbital vehicle, rocket-powered lander, high-altitude balloon, aircraft following a reduced gravity profile (i.e., parabolic flight), or orbital vehicle that can host payloads.

 The TechLeap Prize seeks to rapidly identify and develop space technologies through a series of challenges that address specific technology shortfalls for NASA and the nation.
 TechLeap is open to qualified commercial businesses, academic institutions, entrepreneurs, and other innovators.
 In addition to a cash prize, winners have an opportunity to receive access to a suborbital or hosted orbital flight opportunity on a commercial flight vehicle.
 Managed by NASA’s Flight Opportunities program, TechLeap is administered by Carrot, NASA’s Tournament Lab contractor.